hackable/sp1-defi-settlement/README.md

 - Merkle proof = per user (withdraws against the current `balancesRoot`).
 - cumulative_owed model: contract tracks `spent[owner][asset]`; withdraw allowed iff `spent + amountToWithdraw <= cumulativeOwed`.
 - Roots must match: `leaves.json.root` must equal the `balancesRoot` printed by `defi` (or your custom batch prover) for that batch.
+- cancellationsRoot: parallel tree over orderIds with 0/1 values; settlement verifies touched orders are not canceled (0) and binds to the on‑chain `cancellationsRoot`.

 ## Using the Prover Network